-Hi, I’m Allison, and I’m the 20-something gal behind this blog.
+Hi, I’m Allison!
 I create all of the recipes, take all of the photos, and write all of the posts!
 I’m so happy that you’re here.
 I have a background in Environmental Studies and I also hold a Holistic Nutrition Certificate from Pacific Rim College in Victoria, British Columbia.
 I’ve always had a deep love of food, cooking, and creativity, so I figured why not combine the three into a food blog?

 I started Up Beet Kitchen in June, 2018.
 I didn’t have a lot going on at the time outside of work, and I desperately needed a new hobby.
 I had known for quite some time that I wanted to start a food blog, but I had no clue how to set up a website, take good photos, or promote my work.
 Finally, I just decided to take the plunge and figure it out as I went along.
 I had no idea what I was doing for the first few months, but starting Up Beet Kitchen has been one of the best decisions I’ve made in a long time.
 What started out as something I spent a couple hours a week on has evolved into a labour of love that I spend almost every spare moment on.
 I pour my heart and soul into creating and photographing recipes, and I can say with conviction that food blogging has changed my life for the absolute best.

 I also love everything to do with fitness.
 I competed in gymnastics, cross country, and track as a teen, and my passion for movement has thankfully stood the test of time.
+(Though it has taken me a long time to find a healthy balance with regards to it.)
 I have completed a number of running races, with a PR of 38:45 in the 10 km; 1:25 in the half marathon, and 3:25 in the full marathon.

 My next race is the Boston Marathon in April 2020!
-Due to the COVID-19 pandemic, the Boston Marathon has been postponed and I will no longer be able to participate in the 2020 race.
-While distance running was my sport of choice for well over a decade, my favourite forms of exercise at this time are high intensity interval training, lifting weights, hiking, and yoga.
+While distance running was my sport of choice for well over a decade, my favourite forms of exercise at this time are high intensity interval training, weights, hiking, and yoga.
 I truly love to mix things up.
 In addition to recipes, I have also started to share a growing collection of workouts here on the blog!

 my food and cooking philosophy

 My food philosophy echoes Michael Pollan’s oft-quoted adage, “Eat food.
 Not too much.
 Mostly plants.”
-I went vegetarian at the age of 15, and while it is not my place to convince you to adopt one particular diet, I hope that the recipes I share enliven your appetite and get you excited about eating more plants!
+However, I would cross out the “not too much” part because I don’t believe in any form of restriction or deprivation when it comes to food.
+I went vegetarian at the age of 15, and have been vegan off and on.
+While it is not my place to convince you to adopt one particular diet, I hope that the recipes I share enliven your appetite and get you excited about eating more plants!
 I believe that food is healing, and that sharing home-cooked meals with people you love is one of the most powerful things that you can do for your health and the health of the planet.
 I do eat almost exclusively organic food for environmental and health reasons, and I do encourage you to do the same if you have the means.
 Other than that, I do not abide by food rules.
 I do not believe in restriction or deprivation.
-I do believe that it is important to eat a balanced diet based primarily on whole foods, but that there is also room for indulgence.
+I do believe that it is important to eat a balanced diet based primarily on whole foods, since it’s this way of eating that makes us feel our best, but that there is also room for indulgence.